antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 chart.render();
 ```

-G2 simplicity comes from **default value** : You only need to provide the tag type, data and encoding type, and G2 will infer the rest for you.
-Of course, the great thing about G2 is that the default values ​​can be overridden as needed.
-We hope that G2 can look good and display insightful information by default, and you can optimize the display of charts based on your specific scenarios and domain knowledge.
-Will the appeal chart be more readable if the axis tick display is optimized?
-If you change it to the following color, do you like it better?
+G2's conciseness comes from its built-in **default values**: you only need to provide the mark type, data, and encoding method, and G2 will automatically infer other parameters for you.
+It's worth mentioning that one of G2's great advantages is that these default settings can all be adjusted as needed.
+We hope that G2 can be beautiful and insightful by default, while also allowing you to optimize chart display based on specific scenarios and professional knowledge.

+Let's see the following example.
+Does optimizing axis tick display make the chart more readable?
+Is changing to the following colors more to your liking?

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';